Behavior Analysis Program

 Graduate Certificate in Behavior Analysis — Program Overview

-If you already have a Master's degree in psychology, social work, nursing or education and want to become a Board Certified Behavior Analyst (BCBA); or if you have a Bachelor's degree in the same disciplines and want to become a Board Certified Assistant Behavior Analyst (BCABA), you can earn an Behavior Analysis graduate certificate in as few as 15 months.
+If you already have a Master's degree in psychology, social work, nursing or education and want to become a Board Certified Behavior Analyst (BCBA); or if you have a Bachelor's degree in the same disciplines and want to become a Board Certified Assistant Behavior Analyst (BCABA), this program is designed for you.

 As we do in our full Master's program, we partner with regional organizations like the Pier Center for Autism to provide you with practicum experiences working with individuals on the autism spectrum, people with other challenging behaviors, and their families.

 Before enrolling, students must prove completion of at least the equivalent of a bachelor's degree from an accredited college or university, and GPA for the most recent 60 credit hours of undergraduate work must be at least 2.7 on a 4.0 scale.
 For more information, see the M.S. in Behavior Analysis admissions checklist.